 3.3 State emissions

 The EPA recently began disaggregating the GHGI by state.
-The EPA uses the same methods to quantify emissions for states as in the national inventory so that the total emissions are the same in both estimates.
+The EPA uses the same methods to calculate state emissions as in the national inventory so that the total emissions are the same in both estimates.
+We use the most recent state inventories available, as published with the GHGI22.
+The total emissions in GHGI23 increase only 2% from the GHGI22, and emissions from livestock and landfills increase by less than 2%.
+Oil and gas emissions increased by 6%, reflecting the addition of basin-level information.
 These estimates are developed without reference to greenhouse gas inventories prepared by state governments, which may result in discrepancies in sectoral or total values due to different methods or accounting (EPA, 2022b).
-In addition to the GHGI state estimates, the EPA provides references to the independent inventories of 24 states and Washington, D.C.
+In addition to the GHGI22 state estimates, the EPA provides references to the independent inventories of 24 states and Washington, D.C.
 (EPA, 2023).
 Of these, we find that eight produce a methane emission estimate separate from their inventory of total CO2-equivalent greenhouse gases.

-We partition our gridded posterior emission estimates, excluding offshore emissions, to each of the 48 states in CONUS as described in Section 2.8 and compare the results to the GHGI state estimates and to inventories prepared by state governments.
+We partition our gridded posterior emission estimates, excluding offshore emissions, to each of the 48 states in CONUS as described in Section 2.8 and compare the results to the GHGI22 state estimates and to inventories prepared by state governments.
 Figure 6 shows the results for the 29 states responsible for 90% of posterior CONUS anthropogenic emissions excluding offshore emissions and ordered by posterior emissions, and Table S1 shows the full results.
 TROPOMI provides a strong constraint at this resolution, with most state averaging kernel sensitivities larger than 0.5.
-Our state emissions are on average 10% larger than the GHGI estimates and 34% larger in the top 10-methane producing states, which produce 55% of CONUS posterior emissions.
-Oil and gas emissions on average generate 37% of posterior emissions and 46% of the observed increase relative to the GHGI in these 10 states.
+Our state emissions are on average 10% larger than the GHGI22 estimates and 34% larger in the top 10-methane producing states, which produce 55% of CONUS posterior emissions.
+Oil and gas emissions on average generate 37% of posterior emissions and 46% of the observed increase relative to the GHGI22 in these 10 states.
 In Texas, New Mexico, Louisiana, and Oklahoma, the oil and gas sector explains more than 60% of each state’s posterior emissions, with emissions concentrated in the Permian Basin, the Haynesville Shale, and the Anadarko Shale.
+The incorporation of basin-specific information beginning with the GHGI23 may improve state-level discrepancies.
 Livestock and landfills also play a significant role in these states.
-Emissions in California and Iowa are dominated by the livestock sector, with much of the observed increase relative to the GHGI attributed to manure management emissions (Section 3.1).
+Emissions in California and Iowa are dominated by the livestock sector, with much of the observed increase relative to the GHGI22 attributed to manure management emissions (Section 3.1).
 Landfills account for 41% of posterior emissions in Illinois and 62% in Florida.
 Indeed, three of the ten largest landfills as reported by the GHGRP in 2019 are located in Florida (EPA GHGRP, 2019).
-Consistent with our sectoral analysis, the largest posterior emission decreases relative to the GHGI are found in coal-producing states, including West Virginia and Pennsylvania.
+Consistent with our sectoral analysis, the largest posterior emission decreases relative to the GHGI22 are found in coal-producing states, including West Virginia and Pennsylvania.